ElektraInitiative/libelektra/src/plugins/spec/README.md

 * _ matches any key name of just one hierarchy.
 This means it complies with any character except slash or null.
 * ? satisfies single characters with the same exclusion.
-* # matches elektra array elements.
+* # matches Elektra array elements.
 * Additionally, there are ranges and character classes.
 They can also be inverted.

 The plugin copies the metadata of the corresponding `spec` key to every matching key in the other namespaces.

-The spec plugin also provides basic validation and struct checking.
+The spec plugin also provides basic validation and structural checking.

-It supports:
+Specifically it supports:

 * detection of invalid array key names
 * detection of missing keys